-B Lending offers excellent alternative options..
-Pricing is competitive with mainstream lending and much lower than private financing.
+B Lenders offer excellent alternative options.
+Pricing is competitive with mainstream lenders and much lower than private financing.

 Alternative lending has changed the mortgage lending landscape for the better.
 Whereas before it was either bank financing, or the more expensive, private lending.
 Alternative mortgage solutions comes with a price that is competitive.
 As of today, the lowest rate on the B side is 2.54%.
 The normal range can be between 2.54% to 4.65%.
-Check our detailed B lending mortgage rates.
+Check our detailed B lender mortgage rates.

 Another component to alternative lending pricing is a lender fee which is common.
 There is a 1% fee of the loan amount added to increase the lending yield.
 Still, it is a small price to pay considering they will accept the higher lending risk.

 Lenders in this lending space are banks, trust companies, and credit unions.
 A bad credit mortgage broker is the best source of alternative lending.
 These brokers are experienced in sub-prime financing and are adapt at putting complicated deals together.

 Mortgage brokers also add a brokerage fee for the service they provide.
 An alternative mortgage is normally structured on a shorter term.
 When dealing with a broker be sure they are transparent with you from the start.
 Different brokers will charge different amounts.

 Alternative B Lending mortgages vs. Bank financing